lunchbag/hugo-blog/content/posts/feb-weekly-4.md

 To celebrate, today I went on an engineering spree and shipped 7 feature requests from our [Canny](https://feedback.lunchmoney.app/changelog), and now I'm writing to all my internet friends about it while drinking a beer.

 Growth since launch has been pretty steady.
 I ran some numbers to see how many weeks it took to get each subsequent 100 users.
 From my Hacker News launch in August 2019, I got my first 100 paying users (from just over 1000 signups).
-From there, it took an uncertain 12 weeks to get to the next 200.
+From there, it took an uncertain 12 weeks to get to 200.
 This is most likely due to the 45 day trial I was offering in the beginning (which I wrote about in [The biggest mistakes I've made with Lunch Money (so far)](https://lunchbag.ca/lunch-money-mistakes/)).

 Afterwards, 200 to 300 users was the quickest run at 4 and a half weeks.
 I would attribute this to my [Indie Hackers podcast](https://www.indiehackers.com/podcast/150-jen-yip-of-lunch-money) and this [iconic tweet from a Dutch tech influencer](https://twitter.com/alexandernl/status/1234100101410426880?lang=en) which brought many fine folks from the Netherlands to Lunch Money.